-• If you gave gifts to someone in 2022 totaling more than \$16,000 (other than to your spouse), you will likely need to file Form 709.
+- If you gave gifts to someone in 2023 totaling more than \$17,000 (other than to your spouse), you will likely need to file Form 709.
 However, there are certain gifts that are not taxable but must still be reported.
-Further, there are certain cases where the lifetime gift tax exemption can apply.

-• Certain gifts, called future interests, are not subject to the \$16,000 annual exclusion, although you must file Form 709 even if the gift was under \$16,000.
+Further, there are certain cases where the lifetime gift tax exemption can apply. - Certain gifts, called future interests, are not subject to the \$17,000 annual exclusion, although you must file Form 709 even if the gift was under \$17,000.

-4. Canadian Mutual Funds:
+Canadian Mutual Funds:

 The IRS classifies Canadian mutual funds as corporations for U.S. tax purposes.
 For Canadian residents who are U.S. taxpayers, the benefits from this form of investment may be mitigated by increased U.S. tax compliance and additional U.S. tax liabilities.
-Please contact your Lipton advisor to discuss the implications of an investment in Canadian mutual funds by U. S. taxpayers.
+Please contact your Lipton advisor to discuss the implications of an investment in Canadian mutual funds by U.S. taxpayers.

-5. Net Investment Tax - commonly known as the 'Obamacare' tax (NIT):
+Net Investment Tax - commonly known as the 'Obamacare' tax (NIT):

 The NIT applies to a U.S. taxpayer whose modified adjusted gross income (MAGI) is at least U.S. \$200,000 (a single filer), U.S. \$250,000 (joint filers) and US \$125,000 (married filing separately).
-The taxable amount is the lesser of (1) the excess MAGI over the taxpayer's threshold and (2) the taxpayer's net investment income, which includes interest, dividends, capital gains, rental and royalty income, income from business involved in trading financial instruments or commodities, and income from businesses that are passive activities to the taxpayer (Code section 469).
+The taxable amount is the lesser of (1) the excess MAGI over the taxpayer's threshold and (2) the taxpayer's net investment income, which includes interest, dividends, capital gains, rental and royalty income, income from business involved in trading financial instruments or commodities, and income from businesses that are passive activities to the taxpayer.

-6. Tax Free Savings Account - TFSA and Registered Education Savings Plan - RESP:
+Tax Free Savings Account - TFSA:

-U.S. taxpayers resident in Canada may have U.S. tax compliance and U.S. tax liabilities where they hold TFSA and RESP investments.
+U.S. taxpayers resident in Canada may have U.S. tax compliance and U.S. tax liabilities where they hold TFSA.
 Please contact your Lipton advisor to discuss the implications of holding these types of financial accounts.

-7. Sale of home:
+Sale of home: